activatedgeek/blog/site/contents/phil/psych/psych-concepts.md

 ---

-This is home for concepts in Cognitive and Experiments psychology which haven't found their own home within the knowledge base yet.
+This is home for concepts in Cognitive and Experiments psychology which haven't found their own home yet.

 - Pavlovian conditioning
 - [Wisdom of the crowd](https://en.wikipedia.org/wiki/Wisdom_of_the_crowd)